ohmediaorg/email-bundle/README.md

     // create an HTML-based email using Twig templates ->setTemplate($template, $params)

-    // the functions setTo, setCc, setBcc are all variadric ->setTo($recipient)
+    // the functions setTo, setCc, setBcc, and setReplyTo are all variadic ->setTo($recipient)

+    // use setReplyTo instead of setFrom
+    ->setReplyTo($formUserEmail)
 ;
 ```